canvas-medical/documentation/collections/_api/paymentnotice.md

             required_in: create,update
           - name: extension
             type: array[json]
             description: Specific FHIR extensions on resources are supported to be able to map some Canvas specific attributes.
+The copayment extensions contains references to claims used for copayments.
-For now, the extension array of this resource supports `copayments`.
-Use the below matching `url` field for the copayment extension.
+            create_description: Specific FHIR extensions on resources are supported to be able to map some Canvas specific attributes.
+The extension array of this resource supports a `copayments` extension to denote Claims referenced with copayments.
+Use the below matching `url` field for the copayment extension and the appropriate `valueReference` extension if you aim to use PaymentNotice for producing copayments.
+Else, use PaymentNotice without the copayment extension for other processements.
             attributes:
               - name: url
                 type: string